derknoten-wien/label-app/Readme.md

 This is a simple react web-app to quickly produce pdfs with Produkt Lables for our CSA farm.

 To set it up you need docker and docker-compose on your server.
 By default this app runs on port 3100.
 It is not ready to run on it's own - you need a reverse proxy in front of it (nginx proxy manager is the way to go - check out this tutorial https://www.youtube.com/watch?v=cjJVmAI1Do4&t=1935s ).
-If you want to change the port you can do so in docker-compose.yml
+If you want to change the port you can do so in docker-compose.yml.

+To install clone the repository and cd into the folder.
+Then simply run docker-compose up -d.
+If your DNS, reverse proxy and SSL are setup correctly it should just work.

 If you wish to adapt it, just change the logo file in /src/img and change the title of the lable to whatever you like in /src/Pdf-View.js.